-- 1. Orientation to the patient-centered/biopsychosocial approach to health care and medicine; - 2.
-Mastery of fundamental knowledge of human structure and function; - 3.
+- 1. Orientation to the patient-centered / biopsychosocial approach to health care and medicine; - 2.
+Mastery of fundamental knowledge of human structure and function, basic histology, and common imaging techniques; - 3.
 Novice level mastery of a defined set of clinical exam skills; - 4.
-Beginner level mastery of basic information management skills, including appropriate use of a variety of resources and tools for self-directed and life-long learning; - 5.
+Development of basic information management skills, including appropriate use of a variety of resources and tools for self-directed and life-long learning; - 5.
 Commitment to the development of the habits and attitudes of medical professionalism.